 Jean Einstein joined Cancer Connection’s Board in October, 2019, beginning her association with Cancer Connection as a volunteer at the Thrift Shop in April, 2019 following her retirement and relocation from Chicago to the Valley in March, 2019.
 With several family members who have had cancer and a sister who is an active volunteer at the Thrift Shop, Jean applied to become a Board member to help further Cancer Connection’s mission through her involvement, as well as to utilize what she has learned from her career as corporate lawyer to benefit the organization.

 Jennifer Ewers (Secretary)

-Denise is the Executive Vice President and Chief Operating Officer for Greenfield Savings Bank.
+Denise is the former Executive Vice President and Chief Operating Officer for Greenfield Savings Bank (retired April 2021).
 Denise has been a lifelong resident of Montague, MA where she and husband, Jim, have raised their two boys.
 Denise has participated as a volunteer in many of Cancer Connection's events and loves the purpose and mission of the organization.
 Having a mother and sister who have each experienced breast cancer, Denise sees the need and benefit of the support system that Cancer Connection provides and how this type of support is a catalyst to recovery.